banzhaf/GPTP-2021-Chapter-Formatting/README.md

 ### Note

 This is essentially a copy of last year's procedure.
+The gptp2017-latex-master is still the relevant directory here.
 This year for now, Wolfgang will be again the main point of contact, but maybe that will change after the workshop.
 Please take a moment to read through.

 ## Timeline